-HBO‘s highly rated show Deadwood returns from the dead next month (May) for a one-off feature length tv movie, to pick up the loose ends leftover from it’s cancellation and hopefully give it’s characters, and fans, some well overdue closure.
+HBO‘s highly rated show Deadwood returns from the dead next month (May) for a one-off feature length tv movie, to pick up the loose ends leftover from it’s cancellation.
+It’s many fans hope this will now give some well overdue closure.

 First airing on the cable network HBO in 2004, Deadwood ran for three seasons incorporating 36 episodes.
-Despite gaining widespread critical acclaim and winning numerous awards, it was cancelled after the thrid season in 2006.
-There were initially plans afterwards to conclude the story arcs and unfinished plotlines with two tv films, but nothing came of it until more recently.
-The new tv film will be set ten years after that third season concluded, with most of the original cast returning apart from a few actors who are sadly no longer with us.
+Despite gaining widespread critical acclaim and winning numerous awards, it was cancelled after the third season in 2006.
+There were initial plans to conclude the story arcs and unfinished plotlines with two tv films.
+Nothing came of it until more recently.
+The new tv film will be set ten years after that third season concluded.
+Most of the original cast return apart from a few actors who are sadly no longer with us.

-Deadwood featured an outstanding ensemble cast but it’s two biggest stars were undoubtedly Ian McShane playing Al Swearengen and Timothy Olyphant as Seth Bullock.
-The show was set in Deadwood, South Dakota, and told the story of it’s colourful inhabitants during the gold rush as the place turned from a camp into a town amid the lawless nature of those new frontiers.
-McShane’s character was the owner of the local saloon (also a whorehouse) whilst Olyphant’s was a righteous family man who through circumstance ends up being the town’s sheriff against his better judgement.
-The two clash violently, but as time passes they end up forging an uneasy alliance as a succession of evil villains and events threaten the Deadwood.
+Deadwood featured an outstanding ensemble cast but it’s two biggest stars were undoubtedly Ian McShane and Timothy Olyphant.
+The show was set in Deadwood, South Dakota, and told the story of it’s colourful inhabitants during the gold rush.
+It showed how the place turned from a camp into a town amid the lawless nature of those new frontiers.
+McShane’s character was the owner of the local saloon (also a whorehouse).
+Olyphant’s was a righteous family man who through circumstance ends up being the town’s sheriff against his better judgement.
+The two clash violently.
+As time passes they forge an uneasy alliance as a succession of evil villains and events threaten the Deadwood.

-The new tv movie is set to air in the US on HBO on May 31st, and for viewers in the UK Sky Atlantic plan to show it not long after that.
-Fans will hope that that it wraps up all the loose ends and allows them to draw a line under the show finally, but I suspect also that many will be hoping that the (saloon) doors are not closed tighly shut to rule out another return to Deadwood again in the future.
+The new tv movie will air in the US on HBO on May 31st, and for viewers in the UK Sky Atlantic will show it not long after that.
+Fans hope that that it wraps up all the loose ends and allows them to draw a line under the show finally.
+I suspect also that many will hope that the (saloon) doors are not closed tightly shut to rule out another return in the future.